 Immediate treatment includes symptomatic control with ice and analgesics.
 Septal hematomas must be immediately incised and drained to prevent infection and cartilage necrosis.

 Reduction is needed only for fractures causing clinically visible deformity or nasal airway obstruction.
 The end-point of reduction is determined by clinical appearance or improved airway.
-Reduction is usually deferred for 3 to 5 days after injury to allow swelling to subside but should take place within 2 to 3 wk of the injury, before bony callus formation.
+Reduction is usually deferred for 3 to 5 days after injury to allow swelling to subside but should take place within 2 weeks of the injury, before bony callus formation.
 Nasal fractures in adults may be reduced after a local anesthetic is given; children require general anesthesia.

 Cartilaginous injuries often do not require reduction.
 In the rare circumstance that a deformity persists after swelling subsides, a reduction and splinting after a local anesthetic is given are usually sufficient.